Police in Ohio confirm 2 dead from storm system that damaged homes and businesses

 Jefferson County Sheriff Ben Flint said storms destroyed three or four single-family homes and four or five other structures and demolished several uninhabited campers along the river.

-"We were fortunate that no one was injured," Flint told The Associated Press in a telephone interview.
+"We were fortunate that no one was injured," Flint told the AP in a telephone interview.

 Sgt.
 Stephen Wheeles of the Indiana State Police earlier said another suspected tornado struck Jefferson County, damaging several homes and downing trees and power lines.